 Once you have achieved product/market fit, you’ll need to prepare for increased sales volume by expanding your sales team.
 At this stage, it is critical to establish a repeatable sales process that a growing team can execute consistently.
 As your SaaS company readies itself to scale, the primary goal is to prove that it can do so efficiently and profitably.
 To do this, you’ll rely on the same finance and accounting roles, but their responsibilities will evolve:

-Fractional accountant responsibilities at this stage are similar to those during product/market fit.
+Fractional and Virtual Accountant responsibilities at this stage are similar to those during product/market fit.
 As sales and revenue increase, however, you may require additional accounting support with individuals focused on either revenue management or accounts payable.

 SaaS Finance Team for Growth Stage 3: Scaling the Business